freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/implement-the-serialization-of-a-passport-user.md

 # --description--

-You are not loading an actual user object, since the database is not set up.
+You are not loading an actual user object since the database is not set up.
 Connect to the database once, when you start the server, and keep a persistent connection for the full life-cycle of the app.
-To do this, add your database's connection string (for example: `mongodb+srv://:@cluster0-jvwxi.mongodb.net/?retryWrites=true&w=majority`) to the environment variable `MONGO_URI`.
+To do this, add your database's connection string (for example: `mongodb+srv://<username>:<password>@cluster0-jvwxi.mongodb.net/?retryWrites=true&w=majority`) to the environment variable `MONGO_URI`.
 This is used in the `connection.js` file.

-*If you are having issues setting up a free database on MongoDB Atlas, check out <a href="https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/" target="_blank" rel="noopener noreferrer nofollow">tutorial</a>.*
+*If you are having issues setting up a free database on MongoDB Atlas, check out this <a href="https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/" target="_blank" rel="noopener noreferrer nofollow">tutorial</a>.*

-Now, you want to connect to your database, then start listening for requests.
+Now you want to connect to your database, then start listening for requests.
 The purpose of this is to not allow requests before your database is connected or if there is a database error.
 To accomplish this, encompass your serialization and app routes in the following code:

 ```javascript
 myDB(async client => {